VET Student Loans Information

 - Quality Training and Assessment Policy & Procedure

-VFA Learning will assist students to apply for VET Student Loan by confirming their eligibility and providing them with the VET Student Loans Information booklet and access to the Governments electronic Commonwealth Assistance Form (eCAF).
+VFA Learning will assist students to apply for VET Student Loans by confirming their eligibility and providing them with the VET Student Loans Information booklet and access to the Governments electronic Commonwealth Assistance Form (eCAF).
 Students must read the Information booklet and understand their obligations before completing their online application via the eCAF program together with their course enrolment form available from the College.
-The student must complete their online eCAF and provide VFA LEARNING a copy of their acceptance letter on or before the census date for the first subject of study for which they wish to obtain VET Student Loans assistance.
-If a student does not submit a completed Request for a VET Student Loan eCAF on or before the census date for the subject, they will not be entitled to VET Student Loans assistance for that subject.
+The student must complete their online eCAF and provide VFA Learning a copy of their acceptance letter on or before the census date for the first subject of study for which they wish to obtain VET Student Loans assistance.
+If a student does not submit a completed Request for a VET Student Loans eCAF on or before the census date for the subject, they will not be entitled to VET Student Loans assistance for that subject.
 If students are eligible, they may borrow funds up to the lifetime VET Student Loans limit to help pay for all or part of the course fees.
-In 2017, the FEE-HELP loan limit is $100,879.
+In 2018, the FEE-HELP loan limit is $102,392.
 This amount is indexed on 1 January each year.
 There is a 20% loan fee that applies to fee for service students who request for VET Student Loans assistance.
 The VET Student Loans loan limit does not include the loan fee.
-This loan Fee is NOT applied to subsidised students studying in a state or territory that has implemented subsidised VET Student Loans arrangements (such as Victoria)
+This loan fee is NOT applied to subsidised students studying in a state or territory that has implemented subsidised VET Student Loans arrangements (such as Victoria)

 - An Australian citizen, or a New Zealand Special Category Visa (SCV) holder who meets the long-term residency requirements, or permanent humanitarian visa holder who will be resident in Australia for the duration of the unit of study in which they are seeking VET Student Loans assistance;